Statistical Bergman geometry: Introduction

 \section{Introduction}

 The Bergman kernel and Bergman metric, named after Stefan Bergman, are fundamental objects in the field of complex geometry and several complex variables.
-For a bounded domain $\O$ in $\CC^n$, the Bergman kernel $\Bergman(z,\xi)$ is defined as the reproducing kernel of the space of $L^2$ holomorphic functions on $\O$.
+For a bounded domain $\O \subset \CC^n$, the Bergman kernel $\Bergman(z,\xi)$ is defined as the reproducing kernel of the space of $L^2$ holomorphic functions on $\O$.
 The Bergman metric $g_B$ is then defined as $g_B := i\partial \overline{\partial} \log \Bergman(z,z)$.
-One crucial property of the Bergman kernel and Bergman metric is their invariance under all biholomorphisms.
-S. Kobayashi's well-known result (\cite{Kobayashi59}) states that by using $L^2$ holomorphic functions on $\O$, it is possible to map $\O$ to the infinite-dimensional complex projective space, where the Bergman metric of $\O$ corresponds to the pullback of the Fubini-Study metric.
+One crucial property of the Bergman kernel and Bergman metric is their invariance under {{all biholomorphisms}.} S. Kobayashi's well-known result (\cite{Kobayashi59}) states that, by using $L^2$ holomorphic functions on $\O$, it is possible to map $\O$ to the infinite-dimensional complex projective space (called the Bergman-Bochner map), where the Bergman metric of $\O$ corresponds to the pullback of the Fubini-Study metric on the complex projective space.

-Let $\Prob(\O)$ denote the set of all probability distributions on $\O$.
-In general, $\Prob(\O)$ forms an infinite-dimensional smooth manifold and always possesses a natural Riemannian pseudo-metric $g_F$, referred to as the Fisher information metric, on $\Prob(\O)$.
-Information geometry studies a finite-dimensional submanifold $M$ called a statistical manifold (see Section \ref{sec: statistical manifold}) within $\Prob(\O)$ using geometric concepts such as Riemannian metrics, distances, connections, and curvatures.
-This field aims to enhance our understanding of the properties of statistical manifolds $M$ and provide insights into the behavior of learning algorithms and optimization methods.
-As an example, consider $M$ as the set of all Gaussian distributions in $\RR$.
-An element in $M$ can be uniquely determined by its mean $\mu \in (-\infty, \infty)$ and variance $\sigma > 0$, which allows $M$ to be parametrized by the upper-half plane in $\CC \cong \RR^2$.
-Surprisingly, the Fisher information metric of $M$ is the same as the Poincar\'e metric on the upper-half plane.
+Let $\Prob(\O)$ denote a set of probability measures on $\O$.
+Information geometry studies a subset in $\Prob(\O)$ that can be parametrized by a finite-dimensional manifold $M$, called a statistical model (Definition~\ref{def: parametrized measure model}).
+Such a statistical model possesses a natural Riemannian pseudo-metric $g_F$, referred to as the Fisher information metric (Definition~\ref{def: Fisher information metric}).
+Using geometric structures such as Riemannian metrics, distances, connections, and curvatures, this field aims to enhance our understanding of the properties of $M$ and provide insights into the behavior of learning algorithms and optimization methods.
+As an example, consider the set $\mathcal{N}$ of all normal distributions on $\RR$.
+Each element in $\mathcal{N}$ can be uniquely determined by its mean $\mu \in (-\infty, \infty)$ and variance $\sigma^2 > 0$, which allows $\mathcal{N}$ to be parametrized by the upper-half plane in $\CC \cong \RR^2$.
+Surprisingly, $\mathcal{N}$ with the Fisher information metric is isometric to the upper-half plane with the Poincar\'e metric, up to a constant factor.

-In this paper, we introduce a map $\Phi: \O \rightarrow \Prob(\O)$ defined by \eqref{def: map into P(D)}, and establish that the pullback of the Fisher information metric is precisely the Bergman metric, as follows.